Wordcab/wordcab-posts/docs/blog/posts/wordcab_transcribe_dev.md

 Faster-whisper is easily installable in a Python project and provides a simple interface for transcribing audio files.
 It is based on the [Whisper](https://github.com/openai/whisper) library and model, and new custom models can be added as well.
-It's creator has put a lot of effort into making it similar to the original implementation, and keeps adding new features as soon as they are available in the original library.
+Its creator has put a lot of effort into making it similar to the original implementation, and keeps adding new features as soon as they are available in the original library.

 !!! tip